RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/ReturnSidechainMover.md

 It's not actually RosettaScripts compatible, because [[SaveAndRetrieveSidechainsMover]] already is.
 The two were accidentally developed in parallel years ago.
 However, ReturnSidechainMover has the advantage of being at a lower library level of protocols (it's in .3 as part of simple_moves) so it's a more available choice for C++ protocol writing.

+It takes its reference pose - the one to return sidechains from - in its constructor.

 [[SwitchResidueTypeSetMover]] is its reverse-companion (for putting centroid where fullatom is).

 ##See Also